-As a woodworker, when you are involved in the installation and maintenance of wooden decks and fences, you would necessarily have to get involved with wood stains and wood sealers.
+As a woodworker, when you are involved in installing and maintaining wooden decks and fences, you would necessarily have to get involved with wood stains and wood sealers.
 But everyone isn’t familiar with everything about these two types of wood finish.
 With that in mind, we would like to define them.
-Here is a brief guide that gives you a fairly thorough insight into the aspects of wood stain vs. sealer.
+Here is a brief guide that gives you a reasonably thorough insight into the aspects of wood stain vs. sealer.

-So, without any further ado, let’s get into the finer details of wood stain vs. sealer.
+So, without further ado, let’s get into the finer details of wood stain vs. sealer.

-Wood stain can penetrate wood.
-It contains pigments and will change the color of the wood.
-Because of the opaque pigments, stain also protects the wood from the harmful effect of the ultraviolet (UV) rays of the sun.
+Wood stain can penetrate the wood, and it contains pigments and will change the color of the wood.
+Because of the opaque pigments, stain also protects the wood from the harmful effect of the sun’s ultraviolet (UV) rays.
 It also imparts a certain level of water resistance to the wood.

-You can get different types of stains that range from solid to transparent and semi-transparent.
-The extent of opacity required depends on the type of surface and individual choice.
-You need a particular level of skill to apply stain, and you have to know what you are doing.
-Stain is more expensive than many other types of finish, but it lasts much longer as well.
+You can get different stains that range from solid to transparent and semi-transparent.
+The extent of opacity required depends on the surface type and individual choice.
+It would help if you had a particular skill level to apply stain, and you have to know what you are doing.
+Stain is more expensive than many other types of finish, but it also lasts much longer.

-Wood sealers are normally used for applying to decks and fences.
+Wood sealers are typically used for applying to decks and fences.
 A sealer is a clear finish that we apply to the outer surface of the wood.
 Sealer has a waterproofing effect on wood.
 Unfortunately, wood sealers do not provide adequate protection from UV radiation from the sun.
-Hence, if you only use sealer, you are best advised to use it on wood that is going to be kept indoors.
-Wood coated with only sealer that is kept outdoors will only last for three to six months after which it will start to fade and take on a gray color.
+Hence, if you only use a sealer, you are best advised to use it on wood that you will keep indoors.
+Wood coated just with a sealer and kept outdoors will only last for three to six months, after which it will start to fade and take on a gray color.

 Wood that remains outdoors exposed to the elements like fencing and decking needs some form of protection.
 You have the choice of a wood stain or a wood sealer.
-Wood stain provides waterproof protection to the wood, but thanks to the pigments it contains, stain also provides UV protection to the wood.
+Wood stain provides waterproof protection to the wood, but thanks to its pigments, stain also provides UV protection to the wood.

-Another advantage of using wood stain is that you can choose different shades and tones.
+Another advantage of using wood stain is choosing different shades and tones.
 You can apply finishes to make the wood look like redwood, walnut, or cedar.
-Or, if the wood already has an attractive grain structure, applying stain can bring out its features.
+Or, if the wood already has an attractive grain structure, applying a stain can bring out its features.
 Hence, you can use wood stain to enhance the natural beauty of the wood that you are applying the stain to.

-Applying each of these wood finishes has its own set of advantages and disadvantages.
+Applying each of these wood finishes has its advantages and disadvantages.
 Here are the most prominent ones that come to mind: